salsita/react-training/README.md

 The functionality is the same like in the previous exercise.
 The only difference is that the logic will be outside the file.

-* Modify the `UsersList` component into a function that renders users from the `users` property (or `No Users` when the list is empty)
+* Modify the `UserList` component into a function that renders users from the `users` property (or `No Users` when the list is empty)
 * Call the `addUser` function taken from the props when the user clicks on the button
 * Create and use a `UserProps` interface

 ### Index file
 Location: `src/index.tsx`

-Move logic from the old `UsersList` into the index file.
+Move logic from the old `UserList` into the index file.
 All application data will be in a global object.

 * Create a global object called `state` with 2 fields (`title` and `users`)
 * Create your own function `render` that just calls [`ReactDOM.render`](https://reactjs.org/docs/react-dom.html#render) and uses data from the global object